 Hello again everyone!
 First off, I have to thank you all for your patience while following this project.
 As a solo developer in a field that has been exploding with new teams with amazingly fast turnarounds I’d like nothing more than to pick up people, but until I have funding I’m pretty much in this for the long haul.
-So, I’d like to explain where I’m at personally before updating you on the progress of the game itself.

-For Shadowdawn: Genesis itself, well, there’s so many things to talk about, let’s just get to it!
+For Shadowdawn: Genesis itself, well, there’s so many things to talk about, so let’s just get to it!

 As a quick recap, I scrapped everything I had done for XNA 4.0/Xbox 360 at the start of 2016 and started the engine completely over using MonoGame.
 Most of my development time has been redesigning and implementing better code in order to support cross-platforms better, as well as keeping the engine flexible so I can fix and add things more easily.
 It’s also been a great opportunity to address quality-of-life features that I had long put off including in the old engine, so already this game is far beyond what I had accomplished before.
 I am still not what I’d consider a programmer by any means, but I can’t help but be proud of the new BBQSR2 engine (BBQ Spare Ribs 2.0 for those new to the game).